wiz0u/WTelegramClient/README.md

 - `Peer` : Either a `Chat`, `Channel` or a private chat with a `User`
 - Dialog : The current status of a chat with a `Peer` *(draft, last message, unread count, pinned...)*
 - DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
-- Access Hash : For more security, Telegram requires you to provide the specific `access_hash` for chats, files and other resources before interacting with them (not required for a simple `Chat`).
-This is like showing a pass that proves you are entitled to access it.
-You obtain this hash when you first gain access to a resource and occasionnally later when some events about this resource are happening or if you query the API.
-You should remember this hash if you want to access that resource later.
+- Access Hash : For more security, Telegram requires you to provide the specific `access_hash` for users, chats, and other resources before interacting with them (not required for a simple `Chat`).
+This acts like a proof you are entitled to access it.
+You obtain this hash when you first gain access to a resource, or by querying the API or if there is an update about this resource.
+You should save this hash if you want to access that resource later.

 # Other things to know